fadhliismail/fadhli-ismail-blog/content/blog/binary-search-tree/index.md

 ---
 title: Binary Search Tree
-date: "2020-01-20T20:43:00.000Z"
+date: "2020-04-16T11:50:00.000Z"
-description: "Binary Search Tree"
+description: "Binary Search Tree and Tree Traversal"
 ---

 So, what is a tree?

 Tree is a data structure that consist of nodes in a parent and child relationship.
-It is a non-linear data structure made up of root, parent, child siblings, leaf, and edge.
+It is a non-linear data structure made up of root, parent, child, siblings, leaf, and edge.

 There are many application of tree all around us.
 We can see it in HTML DOM, network routing, computer file systems, artificial intelligence, etc.

+___
 Binary search tree

 One common example of tree data structure is binary tree.
 A binary tree has a parent nodes with at most two childrens.
 A binary tree tree is unsorted.